Arriving in the United States

 - Evidence of financial support

-- Name and contact information of Designated School Official or Responsible Officer at Montclair State University: Aditi Patel, Assistant Director, International Services, 973-655-6862
+- Name and contact information of Designated School Official or Responsible Officer at Montclair State University: Aditi Patel, Assistant Director, International Student & Scholar Services, 973-655-6862

-Once inside the terminal proceed to the immigration booth, and present your passport, your SEVIS I-20 or DS-2019, and your completed I-94 Arrival-Departure Record Form.
-Expect to have your index fingers scanned for fingerprint purposes and a digital photograph taken, as required by regulations.
-Once the inspection is complete, the officer will:
+- Expect to have your index fingers scanned for fingerprint purposes and a digital photograph taken, as required by regulations.

-- Stamp your SEVIS I-20 or DS-2019 for duration of status (D/S) and the date you entered the U.S.
+- The officer will stamp your SEVIS I-20 or DS-2019 for duration of status (D/S) and the date you entered the U.S.

-- Stamp your I-94 card for duration of status (D/S) and the date you entered the U.S., and staple it in the passport.
-Be sure the I-94 has the appropriate visa status (F-1 or J-1).
+- The officer will create an electronic I-94 record for duration of status (D/S) and the date you entered the U.S. You can access your I-94 online immediately at www.cbp.gov/I94.
+When you are able to check it, be sure the I-94 has the appropriate visa status (F-1 or J-1).

-In certain cases, if there is some problem with your documents, you may be issued a 30 day entry on your I-94 card, and issued a form I-515, with instructions to see your international student advisor.
-If you receive this form, come to the International Services office upon your arrival.
+In certain cases, if there is a problem with your documents, you may be issued a 30 day entry on your I-94 card, and issued a form I-515, with instructions to see your international student advisor.
+If you receive this form, come to the International Student & Scholar Services office upon your arrival.

 Secondary Inspection Requirements